 States take a variety of approaches in limiting employer use of criminal records in hiring and other employment decisions.
 Some states have passed laws restricting how employers may use an applicant’s criminal record in making job decisions.
 Some states require employers to consider whether the offense bears a reasonable relationship to the job.
 And, some states prohibit employers from asking about arrest records.

-Texas is one of the minority of states that has not legislated in this area for private employers.
-However, Texas law does allow people whose criminal records have been expunged by court order to deny both the existence of the arrest that was expunged and the order expunging it.
+When asked about criminal arrests and convictions, Texas law also allows applicants to deny the existence of any criminal records that have been expunged by a court order.
 Texas law lists several situations in which a criminal record may be expunged.
 For example, an arrest record may be expunged if the person is subsequently acquitted of the offense or if the offense is pardoned following a conviction.